DrZRH/DrZRH.github.io/_pages/projects/llm-unlearnable-disclaimer-injection.md

   <img src="/assets/images/projects/llm-unlearnable/approach.png" alt="Rendering data unlearnable within LLMs">
 </figure>

-Our approach is based on the observation that LLM representations can separate benign and hazardous content.
+Our approach is based on the observation that alignment-triggering inputs induce internal representations that differ systematically from ordinary task inputs.

-We exploit this representational gap by injecting carefully designed disclaimer phrases.
+We exploit this representational gap by injecting carefully designed disclaimer sentences.
 The injected text redirects the model toward alignment-related computation, making the protected content less learnable during training.

 This creates a different form of unlearnability: